 Q: Are contractors required to be paid prevailing wage.

 Q: Who will hire the contractors and who manages the Construction Managers?

 A: Construction Managers hire sub-contractors.
 Maryland Stadium Authority and City Schools manages the Construction Managers.

-What is the 21st Century School Buildings Plan?
+What is the 21st Century School Buildings Program?

-The 21st Century School Buildings Plan is an ambitious plan to renovate or entirely rebuild public schools in the City of Baltimore that are in need of modernization.
+The 21st Century School Buildings Program is an ambitious program renovating or entirely rebuilding public schools in the City of Baltimore that are in need of modernization.